mahirk/Interactive-Lab-Hub/Lab 4/README.md

 1. How would the display and the encoder interact?
 We would need to place the encoder and display in a manner that allows the user to know they are coupled
 2. Would need to see how if the light and the screen would cause a collision as far as how bright they are
-3. I would also like to prorotype the wire extenstion between the screen and the pi to make sure they are easy to manage.
+3. I would also like to prototype the wire extenstion between the screen and the pi to make sure they are easy to manage.
+4. How would the screen, encoder etc stay in place at the vertical position

 **Pick one of these display designs to integrate into your prototype.**